salorrego/integration-unit-testing-workshop/README.md

 3. Let's wrap up step #3.
 We did:

 - [x] We updated the tests to have BDD, now our tests will be easier to read, awesome!

+4. Create a PR, assign to a reviewer, wait for comments or approval.

 ### 4. Intercepting API calls